codsen/codsen/packages/json-sort-cli/README.md

 - System files like `.DS_Store` are not processed by default, don't worry about excluding them in the input path.

 **[⬆ back to top](#)**

+## CI mode

+When in CI mode, this CLI won't amend the files, only calculate the sorted result, compare the file's contents with it, then exit with a:

+- zero code, if sorting would make no difference to a file
+- non-zero code, if sorting would not make any difference

+Basically, your scripts with this CLI would fail on unsorted JSON's.
+Thanks [widerin](https://gitlab.com/widerin) for the idea for this feature.

+**CI mode does not write files**, only exits with one code or another.

 ## Updating it